 Creating a template

-You will need to be a product owner in Aha! to create a GitHub integration through the Settings -> Product area of your account.
+You will need to be a Product Owner in Aha! to create a GitHub integration through the Settings > Product area of your account.
 Once on the integration configuration page, click the More options button at the top right of the page.

 Once saved, it will be available to use for future integrations your team configures.

 If you choose to use an existing template, its configuration will be applied to your new integration.
 Each configuration option will have a checkbox next to it, allowing you to uncheck and apply a unique configuration on a per-field basis.
 For example, you can inherit user credentials and feature mapping from a template, but define custom field mappings unique to your product.

 Since the templates allow credentials to be used throughout an Aha! account, only users with access to the product containing the template will be able to apply the template.

 If someone creates a template for "Product A" in my account, and I do not have access to "Product A," I will not be able to use the template when I configure my own "Product B" integration.

 In order to use a template defined on another product, you need at least Viewer access on that product.
 Without full Product Owner access, the user will be able to use the template but will not have access to edit it.
 This is particularly important because it allows templates to be configured without the concern of other users editing it and impacting integrations across the account.

 To remove a template or delete an integration serving as a template, you first need to switch any integrations using it to a different template.
 When viewing the template, there will be the option to view all integrations currently using it.